ben-d-g/bibleCompanion/README.md

 ### Notes

-A Note will consist of some content, and some criteria (Bible reference, theme, custom criteria, anything else that may be of use).
+A Note will consist of some content, and some tags (Bible reference, theme, custom criteria, anything else that may be of use), and an identifier.

+Tags should be able to be accessed easily, but should also be flexible (not all Notes require all tags to be filled).
+Perhaps a dictionary is best to implement this?

 ### Notebook